Qurila/extended_mod_descriptions/item_overhaul.md

       The following items will be removed from the game.
       <img src="./doc/item_overhaul/trade_union/tools.png" alt="Alternate text" />

-      I deliberately did not transfer the oil press, I think it no longer fits into the new concept and has enough bonuses from other items.
+      I deliberately did not transfer the oil press to the other items, I think it no longer fits into the new concept and has enough bonuses from other items.
     </details>

   - <details><!-- Victor Perfecto, Cigar Daddy -->